BitGlad1/Tichex-doc/docs/DOCS_README.md

 ## Search

 We are using [Algolia](https://www.algolia.com) to power full-text search.
-This uses a public API search-only key in the `config.js` as well as a [cosmos_network.json](https://github.com/algolia/docsearch-configs/blob/master/configs/cosmos_network.json) configuration file that we can update with PRs.
+This uses a public API search-only key in the `config.js`.

 ## Consistency